Numurkah railway station

-Numurkah is a closed railway station on the Goulburn Valley railway line in the town of Numurkah, Victoria, Australia.
+Numurkah is a closed railway station on the Goulburn Valley railway line, which once served the town of the same name, in Victoria, Australia.

 History

-The station opened as the terminus of the railway from Shepparton on 1 September 1881 The line was extended north to Strathmerton and Cobram in October 1888, as well as a short distance west to Nathalia.
+The station opened on 1 September 1881, as the terminus of the railway from Shepparton.
+The line was extended north to Strathmerton and Cobram in October 1888, as well as a short distance west to Nathalia.
 The latter line was extended to Picola in 1896, as the Picola line, with the junction located to the north of the station, at the down end.